ArseniyShestakov/hamster/content/post/thejourneyoffantasy.md

 ------------------
 I don't see the point to write something about every book and short story since I checked everything related to Cosmere, but it's important to explain concept itself as it's essential to understand why many people like these books so much.
 I put this part before Stormlight Archive because of chronology of my listening.

-When Brandon Sanderson started his career he really wanted to write epic fantasy, but it's was very tough for young writer so he went different way.
+When Brandon Sanderson started his career he wanted to write epic fantasy series, but it's was very tough for young writer so he went different way.
 Instead of writing massive series with ten books thousand of pages each he starter to craft single universe where multiple series are interlinked.
 It's still possible to read his best books as standalone and appreciate them for what they are, but real worth of his work will only emerge if you dig little bit deeper.

 As I learnt more about Cosmere lore over time I also started to appreciate logical and predictable magic systems.
 I guess not everyone will like this straightforwardness, but it's very refreshing after classical fantasy where magic is deus ex machina.
 Stories still heavily rely on magic and all of the books are still high fantasy, but magic is feel akin to immutable law of physics instead some rabbit out of hat.